-MediaNet is a non-profit organization that provides access to specialized video equipment and post-production tools, helping artists create “independent” video and media art, as well as providing learning opportunities and presentations of media art.
+MediaNet is a non-profit organization that provides access to specialized video equipment and post-production tools, helping artists create independent video and media art, as well as providing learning opportunities and exhibitions of media art.

-Donations to MediaNet will help us support and promote independent media artists!
+Donations to MediaNet will help us support and present independent media artists!
 Contact MediaNet to make a charitable donation and received a tax deductible receipt.
 Thank you!